This trope describes a character who just loves sleeping. They frequently take naps and may outright consider sleeping to be an art or hobby.

 - Garfield: Garfield is very fond of his catnaps.
 Sleeping and eating lasagne are his major hobbies.

 - Peanuts: Snoopy was quite the connoisseur of naps.
 Best exemplified in one strip where he bemoans "I missed the golden age of radio.
-I missed the golden age of films.
+I missed the golden age of television.
 I missed the golden age of movies.
 I refuse to miss the golden age of sleeping!"

 - In Diary of a Wimpy Kid, this applies to all three Heffley brothers: